-This course exposes students to training and development at a series of companies that are attempting to expand into foreign marketplaces and gain the insight that's needed to work in a global culture.
-The course covers how to use employee talents effectively through new work designs (such as work teams), new technologies such as computer-assisted manufacturing systems, and the latest "hot topics" in the training area.
+This course exposes students to training and development in a global, competitive environment.
+The course covers how to use employee talents effectively through new work designs (such as work teams), new technologies (such as computer-assisted manufacturing systems), and the latest "hot topics" in the training area.
 Prerequisite: MG2001.
+(PT)